ArtifexSoftware/ghostpdl/README.txt

 working directory is also searched.
 If the fonts are placed in another location the environment variable PCLFONTSOURCE must be set accordingly.
 See the documentation for more details.

+=== REQUIRED FONTS ===

+The PCL interpreter requires access to the base 80 font set for proper operation.
+Unfortunately this set isn't available under a free software license, and may only be used and distributed under the AFPL license, which forbids commercial use, or under a commercial agreement with Artifex.

+If your copy of GhostPDL includes these fonts, they should be available in the 'urwfonts' directory.
+If not, they can be downloaded separately from http://artifex.com/downloads/ just look for the newest set of 80 TrueType fonts.